 The Big Buddha is situated on the hill on top of the Island is a very popular tourist attraction with a beautiful story behind it.
 You will be rewarded with a 360 degree view and I highly recommend.
 (Don’t forget to wear appropriate clothing and respect all the Buddhist relics up there)

-If you enjoy visiting the Big Buddha, read about our visit to Bodh Gaya – Heart of the Buddhist World
+RELATED ARTICLE: Bodh Gaya – Heart of the Buddhist World